The page has been translated by Gen AI.

 • Multi-node GPU Cluster > GPU Node

-Open Telemetry CollectorActs as a centralized collector that collects telemetry data such as metrics and logs of distributed systems, processes them (filtering, sampling, etc.), and sends them to multiple backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)
+Open Telemetry CollectorActs as a centralized collector that gathers telemetry data such as metrics and logs from distributed systems, processes (filtering, sampling, etc.) it, and exports it to various backends (e.g., Prometheus, Jaeger, Elasticsearch, etc.)

-To link server log files to ServiceWatch through ServiceWatch Agent, you must first create a log group and log streams within the log group.
+To link a server’s log files to ServiceWatch via the ServiceWatch Agent, you must first create a log group and a log stream within that log group.

-• For more information about creating log groups and log streams, see Logs.
+• For detailed information on creating log groups and log streams, refer to the 로그.

-You must add Security Group and Firewall rules for communication between ServiceWatch Agent and ServiceWatch.
+You need to add a Security Group and firewall rules to enable communication between the ServiceWatch Agent and ServiceWatch.

-Bare Metal Server does not support Security Group.
+Bare Metal Server does not support Security Groups.

-• To send data collected from ServiceWatch Agent installed on Virtual Server/GPU Server to ServiceWatch, you must add rules to the Security Group as follows.
+• To transmit the data collected by ServiceWatch from the ServiceWatch Agent installed on Virtual Server/GPU Server to ServiceWatch, you need to add a rule to the Security Group as follows.

 OutboundCustom TCP443ServiceWatch OpenAPI Endpoint IP Address

-• If firewall is enabled on the Internet Gateway of the VPC, you must add Firewall rules as follows.
+• If you configure the VPC’s Internet Gateway to use a firewall, you must add firewall rules as shown below.

-The Endpoint IP address required for ServiceWatch Agent to send collected data to ServiceWatch is as follows.
+The Endpoint IP address required for the ServiceWatch Agent to send the data collected to ServiceWatch is as follows.

 For Enterprisekr-west1https://servicewatch.kr-west1.e.samsungsdscloud.com112.107.105.24